Hydrate Gel Filtration

 As a result, filtration of water (e.g. turbid river water) contaminated with colloids and microorganisms, yields clear water free of measurable particles or detectable microorganisms (including viruses; 99.99999% removal), while small water-soluble molecules (salts, sugars, proteins) remain in the filtrate.
 Hydrophobic molecules, such as oils and hydrocarbons can also not pass the gel layer.

-We have demonstrated the viability of hydrate gel filtration at scale with high-flux, low-cost water purification devices and are currently working with the University of Queensland’s commercialisation team, UniQuest on multiple pilot projects.
-Our first prototypes include a user-friendly Tap Filter, a 2-Litre Water Jug, a 10-Litre bucket filter, a survival kit and an industrial 1 m2 hydrate filter.
+We have demonstrated the viability of hydrate gel filtration at scale with high-flux, low-cost water purification devices and have worked with UniQuest on multiple pilot projects.
+Our prototypes include a user-friendly Tap Filter, a 2-Litre Water Jug, a 10-Litre household filter, a bushwalker’s survival kit and an industrial 1 m2 hydrate filter.

 For more information please contact us to get involved.